Endava/cats/README.md

 You can also check the `cats_autocomplete` source for alternative setup.

 There is no native binary for Windows, but you can use the uberjar version.
-This requires Java 11+ to be installed.
+This requires Java 17+ to be installed.

 You can run it as `java -jar cats.jar`.

-Head to the releases page to download the latest versions: [https://github.com/Endava/cats/releases](https://github.com/Endava/cats/releases).
+Head to the releases page to download the latest version: [https://github.com/Endava/cats/releases](https://github.com/Endava/cats/releases).

 ## Build

 You can build CATS from sources on you local box.
-You need Java 11+.
+You need Java 17+.
 Maven is already bundled.

 **Before running the first build, please make sure you do a `./mvnw clean`.
-CATS uses a fork ok `OKHttpClient` which will install locally under the `4.9.1-CATS` version, so don't worry about overriding the official versions.**
+CATS uses a fork ok `OKHttpClient` which will install locally under the `4.10.0-CATS` version, so don't worry about overriding the official versions.**

 You can use the following Maven command to build the project:

 `./mvnw package -Dquarkus.package.type=uber-jar`

-`cp target/`

-You will end up with a `cats.jar` in the `target` folder.
-You can run it wih `java -jar cats.jar ...`.
+You will end up with a `cats-runner.jar` in the `target` folder.
+You can run it wih `java -jar cats-runner.jar ...`.

 You can also build native images using a GraalVM Java version.